seed-ecosystem/seed-whitepaper/protocol/forwarding/README.md

 When receiving `ping` request, forward it to all the underlying opened connections to other servers to make sure connections with them are kept alive.

-## Init-Forwarding

-When receiving `init` request, forward it to all the underlying opened connections to other servers, so they also know the version that is required by the client.
-Then, select the lowest versions from all the backends to support every backend.

 ## Lifecycle Sync

 If one of the opened underlying connections was closed by the other side,